elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-setting-writing-goals-improve-your-writing-process-and-address-dissatisfaction.md

 url: /learn/education-studies/questions/how-can-setting-writing-goals-improve-your-writing-process-and-address-dissatisfaction
 score: -1.0
 related_article1:
-    id: 170005
+    id: 169995
-    title: How can understanding assignment requirements aid in developing a writing plan?
+    title: >-
+        How does informal outlining differ from formal outlining, and what are the benefits of each?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-assignment-requirements-aid-in-developing-a-writing-plan
+    url: /learn/education-studies/questions/how-does-informal-outlining-differ-from-formal-outlining-and-what-are-the-benefits-of-each
 related_article2:
-    id: 169997
+    id: 169992
-    title: How can clustering enhance creativity and help identify connections between ideas?
+    title: >-
+        What are some effective brainstorming techniques to generate ideas and overcome writer's block?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-clustering-enhance-creativity-and-help-identify-connections-between-ideas
+    url: /learn/education-studies/questions/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block
 related_article3:
-    id: 170004
+    id: 169994
-    title: What are the characteristics of formal academic essays, and why is it important to adhere to academic standards?
+    title: >-
+        What is the purpose of outlining in writing, and how does it help in organizing thoughts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
+    url: /learn/education-studies/questions/what-is-the-purpose-of-outlining-in-writing-and-how-does-it-help-in-organizing-thoughts
 related_article4:
-    id: 169992
+    id: 169997
-    title: What are some effective brainstorming techniques to generate ideas and overcome writer's block?
+    title: >-
+        How can clustering enhance creativity and help identify connections between ideas?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block
+    url: /learn/education-studies/questions/how-can-clustering-enhance-creativity-and-help-identify-connections-between-ideas
 related_article5:
-    id: 170001
+    id: 170006
-    title: How can you ensure logical flow and coherence in an essay?
+    title: >-
+        How can personal knowledge be integrated into writing to relate to broader contexts?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-ensure-logical-flow-and-coherence-in-an-essay
+    url: /learn/education-studies/questions/how-can-personal-knowledge-be-integrated-into-writing-to-relate-to-broader-contexts
 ---

 &nbsp;